soxueren/atsd/api/sql/README.md

 Changing the case of tag value condition `tags.file_system = '/DEV/mapper/vg_nurswgvml007-lv_root'` would cause an error **TAG_VALUE not found**.

-## Unsupported Standard SQL Features
+## Unsupported SQL Features

 While the [differences](https://github.com/axibase/atsd-jdbc#database-capabilities) between SQL dialect implemented in ATSD and standard SQL are numerous, the following exceptions to widely used constructs are worth mentioning:

 * Subqueries are not supported.
+* Self-joins are not supported.
+* `UNION`, `EXCEPT` and `INTERSECT` operators are not supported.
 * `WITH` operator is supported only in `WITH ROW_NUMBER` clause.
-* `UNION`, `EXCEPT` and `INTERSECT` operators are not supported.
 * Ordering with column numbers, for example `ORDER BY 2, 1` is not supported.
 * `DISTINCT` operator is not supported.

-In particular cases it's possible to emulate DISTINCT operator with GROUP BY clause, for example, the following query would produce the same results as DISTINCT:
+In particular cases it's possible to emulate `DISTINCT` operator with `GROUP BY` clause as illustrated below:

 ```sql
 SELECT entity